MordehayM/Latent-Dependency-Structure-with-IAF-Flow-optimization-on-Variational-Autoencoder/README.md

 ## Configuration
 The config file is specified in JSON format.
 Modify the file in accordance to your analysis(nodes number, dim size etc)

+## Results and explanation
+A report on Latent Dependency Structure with IAF Flow optimization on Variational Autoencoder is given.

 ## References
 The code was written inspired by the following code URLs https://github.com/ys1998/vae-latent-structure && https://github.com/altosaar/variational-autoencoder